puHoraira/DualGameProject1-2/README.md

 Hello!

 Welcome to our game project.
-It's an undergoing game project of CHESS and TIK-TAK-TOE dual game using SDL2 library, c and c++ programming language for CSEDU 1-2 semester FoP project instructed by Mahmudur Rahman Rana.
+It's an undergoing game project of CHESS and TIK-TAK-TOE dual game using SDL2 library, c and c++ programming language for CSEDU 1-2 semester FoP project instructed by Mahmudur Rahman Rana sir (CSEDU).

 We took help from some github resources and seniors.
 Thank you for visit.
 Hope you will enjoy.